samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 npm i axios
 ```

 After installing this library, you can wrap your head around the `HelloWorld` component (this is the first component your users will see when they access your application).
 In this component, you will use the newly created service to show micro-posts to all users.
-So, open the `HelloWorld.vue` file and replace the contents inside the `<script>` tag with the following:
+So, open the `HelloWorld.vue` file and replace the contents of the `<script>` tag with the following:

 ```js
 import MicroPostService from '../MicroPostsService'